not-saad-zahid/RAG_and_LLM/README.md

 # RAG Project

 A modular Retrieval-Augmented Generation (RAG) pipeline using LangChain, OpenAI, HuggingFace, and ChromaDB.
 This project enables you to build powerful question-answering and document retrieval systems over your own PDF/text data, with configurable LLMs, embeddings, and retrievers.
+It Also calculates the cost of each query based on the tokens used by the LLM and embeddings, giving you insights into your usage.

 ## Features
 - **Plug-and-play LLMs**: Use OpenAI or HuggingFace models